sahasrarjn/cs725-2022-assignment/README.md

 - Submit the `<your_roll_number>.tar.gz` file.

  ## Resources for Python
 This could be useful for both beginners and those with some Python background.
-Reach out to the TAs if you need more resources/pointers.
+Please reach out to the TAs if you need more resources/pointers.
  - [Intro to Python by Brandon Rohrer](https://end-to-end-machine-learning.teachable.com/p/201-time-tools/)
  - [Learn Python in Y Minutes](https://learnxinyminutes.com/docs/python/)
  - [Automate the Boring Stuff with Python by Al Sweigart](https://automatetheboringstuff.com/) `For those with more time on their hands`